 - Find your most productive work times, locations, and patterns.

-- Track time for each project or task separately.
-Get a better estimate of the time required for similar projects in the future.
+- Use the freelancer time tracker for each project or task separately to get a better estimate of the time required for similar projects in the future.

 - Discover and eliminate time leaks and start earning more money.